Janet E. Tobitt: Teaching

 Tobitt believed "any adult equipped with some basic recreational material, plus sound teaching principles, can go forth as a leader and have fun."
-She was an advocate for the teaching of rounds, stating they "afford a painless, even joyful introduction to part singing".
+She was an advocate for the teaching of rounds, stating that they "afford a painless, even joyful introduction to part singing".
 Her training sessions with youth leaders included instruction on presentation, leadership, the use of source material and the correlation of music with other activities.

 Girl Scouts overseas

 Tobitt was the first staff member of GSUSA to represent the organization overseas.
 From 1951 to 1952 she was based in Heidelberg, Germany as the Community Advisor for the North Atlantic Girl Scouts (NORAGS).
 In this role, she trained 650 women and organized activities for 3,000 girls from more than a hundred Girl Scout troops at 17 American bases throughout Germany and Austria.
 She also coordinated efforts to get basic supplies, such as clothing, sheets, blankets and yarn from the States to children in hospitals, schools and nurseries in Germany.
 As result of her efforts, the Army granted her the civilian equivalent of a Colonel's rank.

-From 1953 – 1954 she was the Director of the Far East American Girl Scout Association in Japan.
-Of this organization she wrote, "These wives and daughters of our security forces’ personnel, State Department officials, traders and clergymen have a unique opportunity as ambassadors of goodwill to effect understanding and to bring back to their homeland their broader knowledge of the world."
+From 1953 to 1954, she was the Director of the Far East American Girl Scout Association in Japan.
+Of this organization she wrote, "These wives and daughters of our security forces' personnel, State Department officials, traders and clergymen have a unique opportunity as ambassadors of goodwill to effect understanding and to bring back to their homeland their broader knowledge of the world."
 The role also involved trying to get Japanese women into scouting.
-Of this she said, "Our objective was to give understanding, not to change Japanese women."
+Of this, she said: "Our objective was to give understanding, not to change Japanese women."

-In 1955 she traveled to Sri Lanka as Community Advisor for American Girl Scout Troops on Foreign Soil (TOFS) for a Round Table Training Conference, sponsored by WAGGGS.
+In 1955, she traveled to Sri Lanka as Community Advisor for American Girl Scout Troops on Foreign Soil (TOFS) for a Round Table Training Conference, sponsored by WAGGGS.